Does quantum mechanics require "conspiracy"?: The Puzzle

 (d) after the measurement, the pointer states both before and after the measurement are known, so that the recovery of the state of the observed system is possible.

 All examples, in all interpretations of quantum mechanics, assume (a), (b), (c), and (d), but this requires fine-tuning.
-Even MWI requires that branching is time-asymmetric, which constrains the initial conditions to ensure (a).
+Even MWI requires that branching be time-asymmetric, which constrains the initial conditions to ensure (a).
 Assumption (a) requires the initial conditions to depend on the Hamiltonian.
-Linear combinations satisfying (b) and (c) are valid, but they form a strict subspace of the full tensor product Hilbert space $\hilbert$.
+Linear combinations satisfying (b) and (c) are valid, but they form a strict subspace of the full tensor-product Hilbert space $\hilbert$.